-Multiple Choice - 25% of Final Mark
+Final Exam - 25% of Final Mark

-This exam will test course content through the use of multiple choice during week 17.
-There will be approximately 50 multiple choice questions.
+This one hour multiple choice exam will test course content during week 17.

-Students must achieve a 50% average between the problem-solving exam and the final exam in order to achieve credit for the course.
+Students must achieve a 50% average between the problem-solving exam and the final exam in order to ${\parallel}$ achieve credit for the course.